Version v3.6-DRAFT of the documentation is in DRAFT status. For the latest stable documentation, see v3.5.

 etcd runs on different platforms, but the guarantees it provides depends on a platform’s support tier:

-- Tier 1: fully supported by etcd maintainers; etcd is guaranteed to pass all tests including functional and stress tests.
+- Tier 1: fully supported by etcd maintainers; etcd is guaranteed to pass all tests including functional and robustness tests.

-- Tier 2: etcd is guaranteed to pass integration and end-to-end tests but not necessarily functional or stress tests.
+- Tier 2: etcd is guaranteed to pass integration and end-to-end tests but not necessarily functional or robustness tests.

 - Tier 3: etcd is guaranteed to build, may be lightly tested (or not), and so it should be considered unstable.

 The following table lists currently supported platforms and their corresponding etcd support tier:

 Want to contribute to etcd as the “official” maintainer of a new platform?
 In addition to committing to support the platform, you must setup etcd continuous integration (CI) satisfying the following requirements, depending on the support tier:

 |etcd continuous integration||Tier 1||Tier 2||Tier 3|